hyojin-park-neuro/neureca/index.md

 {% capture text %}

 **Power of synergies!** Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.
-Furthremore, we embrace the value of diversity and inclusive environments for research, which is essential for fostering innovative and impactful research.
+Furthremore, we embrace **the value of diversity and inclusive environments for research**, which is essential for fostering innovative and impactful research.

 {%
   include button.html